chstetco/chstetco.github.io/publications.md

-Below you can find a list of my recent publications with a short description.
+Below you can find a list of my recent publications.

 ## 2019
 ### Conference Papers